David-Byrne/SADD/docs/report/results.md

 # Results

 The primary goal of the project has been fulfilled.
 We have created a microservice based, machine learning pipeline, that can collect, classify and analyse Twitter data on any divisive domain and display these results in a web-based dashboard in real time.
-We have used the run up to the referendum on repealing the 8th amendment in Ireland as an initial, real-world test case to validate the system.
+We have used the run up to the referendum on repealing the 8th amendment in Ireland as an initial, real-world test case to validate the system, and displayed the results in real-time on [hateful8th.com](http://hateful8th.com/).

 ## Raw Data
 The pipeline has been running almost constantly since the 8th of November, 2017.
 Since then, it has collected over 120,000 Tweets regarding the 8th amendment debate.
 This makes it an extremely valuable corpus detailing the run up to one of the most important and controversial referenda in recent Irish history.
 It is my intention to keep the pipeline running until after the referendum is held, to increase the coverage of the dataset.
 Although this project will be finished by then, it would seem like a waste of a major opportunity to not keep the pipeline running until the end.